Government Transparency through Technology – not just a good idea, it’s the law!

 Then in 2019 Congress passed and a Republican President signed into law the OPEN Government Data Act, which codifies in law openness, machine readability, and schema-standard-compliance as the default for all public information, including any record subject to disclosure under the Freedom of Information Act (FOIA).

 That sounds great on paper (pun intended) but with literally millions of new documents generated by government every year, and countless legacy records, how can this machine-readable requirement work in practice?

-Fortunately, recent advances in Artificial Intelligence and cloud computing, coupled with powerful document technologies like Extensible Markup Language (XML) and Declarative Markup, now make it possible to automatically create accessible, machine-readable renditions of government documents, as required by law.
+Fortunately, recent advances in Artificial Intelligence / Generative AI and cloud computing, coupled with powerful document technologies like Extensible Markup Language (XML) and Declarative Markup, now make it possible to automatically create accessible, machine-readable renditions of government documents, as required by law.